-College culture nationwide exaggerates the connection between social fun and excess alcohol use.
-This misperception is especially strong in Madison even though well over 60% of Edgewood College students either abstain or drink in a low-risk manner.
+College culture nationwide exaggerates the connection between social fun and excess alcohol and other drug use.
+This misperception is especially strong in Madison even though 60%\ of Edgewood University students report abstaining from or drinking alcohol in a low-risk manner.
 In other words, most students socialize without drinking in a risky way or without drinking at all.

-Edgewood College expects students who choose to use alcohol to drink in a safe manner.
-Excess drinking is strongly discouraged for its risk to the drinker and for its negative effects on the campus community.
-The College is committed to providing educational programs to promote low-risk use or abstinence, to educate students about the risks of excessive drinking, and to promoting alternatives to excess drinking.
+Edgewood University expects students who choose to use alcohol to drink in a safe manner.
+Excess drinking is strongly discouraged for its risk to the drinker and for its negative effects on the campus community and students' academic goals.
+The University is committed to providing educational programs to promote low-risk use or abstinence, to educate students about the risks of excessive drinking, and to promoting alternatives to excess drinking

-From Edgewood College National College Health Association (NHCA) Survey Fall 2016
+\From Edgewood University National College Health Assessment (NCHA) Survey Fall 2016